ssb22/adjuster/README.md

 `--android=ANDROID`
  : URL for an Android app to browse.
 If this is set, code is generated for an Android app which starts a browser with that URL as the start page, and annotates the text on every page it loads.
 Use file:///android_asset/index.html for local HTML files in the assets directory; a clipboard viewer is placed in clipboard.html, and the app will also be able to handle shared text.
 If certain environment variables are set, this option can also compile and sign the app using Android SDK command-line tools; if the necessary environment variables are not set, this option will just write the files and print a message on stderr explaining what needs to be set for automated command-line building.
 If you load a page containing Javascript that allows the user to navigate to arbitrary URLs, you'll have an annotating Web browser app: as of 2019, this is acceptable on Google Play but **not** Amazon AppStore as they don't want 'competition' to their Silk browser.

+`--android-template=ANDROID_TEMPLATE
+`
+ : File to use as a template for Android start HTML.
+This option implies --android=file:///android_asset/index.html and generates that index.html from the file specified (or from nothing if the special filename 'blank' is used).
+The template file may include URL_BOX_GOES_HERE to show a URL entry box and related items (offline-clipboard link etc) in the page.

 `--android-pre-2016`
  : When generating an Android app, assume the build environment is older than the mid-2016 release (SDK 24).
 Apps compiled in this way won't be allowed on "Play Store" in August 2019 (November 2019 for updates) unless you also set --android-https-only, since the extra configuration for non-HTTPS in Play Store's newly-required Target API needs at least version 24 of the SDK to compile.